dynamox-s-a/c-c-plus-plus-developer-challenge/README.md

 1. [ ] Add possibility to create new operation type.
 1. [ ] Add persistent operation log
 1. [ ] Enhance the determinant calculation functionality to allow users to select the dimensions of the matrix
-1. [ ] Detection of errors on the operation input
+1. [ ] Detect an handle of errors on the operation input

 </br>